Project introduction

 In 2021, we completed a feasibility study to look at a range of potential improvements for SH30, between the intersection with State Highway 2 (SH2) at Awakeri through to Phoenix Drive in Whakatāne.

-The improvements we’re proposing and have sought feedback on included new roundabouts, safety barriers, and seal widening.
+We've identified a number of proposed improvements and have sought feedback on included new roundabouts, safety barriers, and seal widening.

 • Proposals for improving the corridor

-We looked at the types and causes of crashes on SH30 and identified potential improvements that would make the road more efficient and safer.
+We looked at the types and causes of crashes on SH30 and identified potential improvements.

 This is what we proposed for further investigation and discussion with stakeholders and the community: